GreatFruitOmsk/pyqtdeploy-mirror/doc/sysroot.rst

     modules built from source will be built statically.
 Installing the target version from an existing installation is only supported on Windows.
 If building the target version from source and SSL support is required then OpenSSL must be built first.
+If building Python v3.7.0 or later and zlib support is needed then zlib must be built first.

 **qscintilla**
     This builds a static version of the QScintilla library and Python extension